 3. Quick Navigation

-If you are working in a workbook that has a number of worksheets, there is a simple keyboard shortcut that will allow you move between sheets very easily.
-Ctrl + PgUp or PgDn will move from left to right or right to left.
+If you are working in a workbook that has a number of worksheets, there is a simple keyboard shortcut that will allow you to move between sheets very easily.
+Ctrl + PgUp will move from the sheets to the right.
+Ctrl + PgDn will move to the next sheet to the left.

 4. Formula Trick 1